crushingourenemies/Election-Templates/README.md

 A Candidacy Declarations topic OP should include:

 1. Instructions for candidates which cover:
-    1. what positions are being elected
+    1. what positions are being elected;
-    2. the eligibility requirements
+    2. the eligibility requirements;
-    3. how to make a nomination, accept one, or declare candidacy
+    3. how to make a nomination, accept one, or declare candidacy;
-    4. when the deadline for acceptance of nominations and candidacy declarations is
+    4. when the deadline for acceptance of nominations and candidacy declarations is.
-2. Optionally, a list of eligible members (Regional Assembly members who have been in the Regional Assembly since 15 days ago at the latest)
+2. Optionally, a list of eligible members (Regional Assembly members who have been in the Regional Assembly since 15 days ago at the latest).
-3. An easily readable listing of candidates and/or nominees
+3. An easily readable listing of candidates and/or nominees.

 Below is a template which covers these questions: